Pinegrow/fathimarecipes-with-iles-tailwindcss/docs/DEPLOYMENT_GUIDE.md

       ...
 ```

-Each folder inside:

-- `plugins/*` → treated as a single WordPress plugin
+- Every folder under `plugins/*` is treated as an independent WordPress plugin.
-- `themes/*` → treated as a single WordPress theme
+- Every folder under `themes/*` is treated as an independent WordPress theme.

-Only changed folders are deployed.
+- **Only changed folders are deployed.**

 ---